czsquizer/sqz_carmenu/README.md

 ## Requirements
  - esx_menu_default (and things related to)
  - If you would like to use czech language you should add font supporting Czech characters (Open Sans)
+ - es_extended and things related to it
+ - b1g_notify, but you can edit it to

 ## Instalation
  1) Put it into your FiveM resources folder